HELEN BURNS SHARP

 MILLIONS of DOLLARS "FORGIVEN"

 Chattanooga is home to a new grassroots movement organized by residents who believe we can and should reform our "system" for granting property tax breaks.
 This broad-based coalition calls itself "ATM" (Accountability for Taxpayer Money).
 The effort began with the Black Creek TIF and then expanded to included PILOTs.
-Our efforts have attracted national attention, with a story by the Associated Press (AP) and an interview by the Wall Street Journal.
+Our efforts have attracted national attention, with stories by the Associated Press (AP) and the Atlanta Journal-Constitution and interviews by the Wall Street Journal and the German media company, Deutsche Welle.

 Please click on the ATM tab at the top for more information.

-Please click on the Q&A tab at the top for more information on the TIF.
+Please click on the TIF tab at the top for more information.

-As the Black Creek lawsuits were working their way through the court system, I began to study the payment-in-lieu of tax (PILOT) agreements currently in effect in Hamilton County.
-(All but one are in the City of Chattanooga.)
-While we have only one TIF at present, sixty (60) PILOT agreements are currently on the books.
+Payment-in-lieu of tax (PILOT) agreements are the most popular tax break tool locally.
+While we have only one TIF at present, about sixty (60) PILOT agreements are currently on the books.
 Most last about 10 years; some last up to 30 years.

 The Government Accounting Standards Bureau (GASB) will soon required all local governments in the United States to disclose information on property tax abatements like PILOTs.
 Chattanooga and Hamilton County have recently posted information on their websites.
 Please see www.hamiltontn.gov/PILOT.
 Sixty (60) agreements are listed.
 Note that six (6) new PILOTs have already been approved in 2015.
 More are in the pipeline and headed to the City Council, County Commission and the bond board.
 In our current environment, approval is virtually automatic.